Docker-Meds/DevOps_online_Vinnytsia_2021Q2/m2/task2.1/readme.md

 8. Import Virtual machine and rename in VM3_Yevhen_Ladiukov
 9. Connect the USB-flash drive and mount ports of the host machine to the VM1_Yevhen_Ladiukov
 10. Create SMB folder and share , change virtual network setings
-11. Configuring Port Forwarding with NAT
+11. Configuring Port Forwarding rule with NAT
+12. Uses CLI VBoxManage modifyvm

+### PART 3.
+WORK WITH VAGRANT